 Tracking landing pages on Google Analytics is not as easy as a one-click default report.

-This is especially so if you are A & B testing two similar pages with different URLs, keywords and page descriptions.
+This is especially so if you are A & B testing two similar pages with different URLs, keywords, and page descriptions.

-If your pages have totally different URLs such as www.mysite/buy-my-book-on-amazon/, www.mysite/get-my-ebook-on-apple/, www.mysite/purchase-my-new-book-on-kobo/ and www.mysite/check-out-my-book-on-amazon/ there is no similarity.
+If your pages have different URLs such as www.mysite/buy-my-book-on-amazon/, www.mysite/get-my-ebook-on-apple/, www.mysite/purchase-my-new-book-on-kobo/, and www.mysite/check-out-my-book-on-amazon/ there is no similarity.

-Yes, it is possible to create a search report in Google Analytics for random pages, which is exactly what you need have to be able to track your landing pages’ performance.
+Yes, it is possible to create a search report in Google Analytics for random landing pages.
+It is what you need to be able to track your landing pages’ performance.

-So, here is how you can build a one-click custom landing page report in Google Analytics.
+Here is how you can build a one-click custom landing page report in Google Analytics.